suterma/sun-screen/README.md

 # sun-screen

-SunScreen is a web app to improve the lighting in home office or conference video calls.
+sun-screen is a web app to improve the lighting in home office or conference video calls.
 In a dual monitor setup, on one screen you can run the video call, while the second monitor improves the lighting of your face.
 You can also use it as background light.